RovilSurioJr/rovilsuriojr.github.io/about.md

 published: true
 ---

 Hi everyone!
 I am Rovil Surio Jr and I am currently taking BS CPE.
-I hope this blog may help you somehow to what is Linear algebra all about :)
+I hope this blog may help you somehow to what is Linear Algebra all about :)

 ### Contact me
 rovil.surio.jr@adamson.edu.ph